stratopi-org/stratopi/software/communication/README.md

 ## Pip

-- `pip-outdated` to check if any requirements are outdated.
+- `pip-outdated` to check if any PyPI packages are outdated.